 Christopher Bryant

-I am an Applied AI Research Scientist at Writer and Visiting Researcher in the Natural Language Processing (NLP) group at the University of Cambridge.
+I am a Staff AI Research Scientist at Writer and Visiting Researcher in the Natural Language Processing (NLP) group at the University of Cambridge.

 My main research focus is automatic Grammatical Error Detection and Correction (GED/GEC), but I have also worked on codeswitching (using more than one language in a sentence), automatic annotation, artificial data generation, robust evaluation, and discourse parsing.
 I built and maintain the ERRor ANnotation Toolkit (ERRANT), which is widely used to measure progress in GEC, and also led the Building Educational Applications Shared Task on Grammatical Error Correction (BEA-2019).